konveyor/konveyor.github.io/content/Crane/overview.md

 draft: false

 ---
-Crane is a tool that helps application owners migrate Kubernetes workloads and their state between clusters, remove environment-specific configuration, and automate application deployments along the way.
+The Crane tool helps application owners migrate Kubernetes workloads and their state between clusters, remove environment-specific configuration, and automate application deployments along the way.

 The process uses a few tools: